 Okay, I admit it!
 I was initially drawn to Dolly Parton because of the way she looks.
 Specifically, her clothes.
-I loved (and still love) the sequin-embroidered jumpsuits with bell bottoms so wide they could smuggle a child, rainbow-beaded fringe, head-to-toe embellished denim, and skyscraping blonde curls.
-“The higher the hair, the closer to God!” as Dolly always says.
+I loved the sequin-embroidered jumpsuits with bell bottoms so wide they could smuggle a small child, rainbow-beaded fringe, head-to-toe embellished denim, and skyscraping blonde curls.
+“The higher the hair, the closer to God!” as Dolly says.
 She would know, ’cause she’s as divine as they come.

 For a person that rocks the — some would say — too-practical combo of Birkenstocks + socks as much as I do, my adoration for Dolly’s regalia might come as a surprise.
-Though I’m passionate about proper arch support while keeping my feet warm, I’m equally drawn to all that is over the top.
+Though I’m passionate about proper arch support, I’m equally drawn to all that is over the top.
 I’ve always thought that fashion shouldn’t be so damn serious, and Dolly’s Annie Oakley-meets-RuPaul aesthetic is a perfect embodiment of this.

 “Oh I’d never stoop so low as to be fashionable, that’s the easiest thing in the world to do!” -Dollyism

 Dolly’s fabulous get-ups were a gateway drug that ultimately propelled me down a path of borderline-obsessive fandom.
 With every interview I watch and every new folk, bluegrass, or gospel song that I uncover, I grow ever more addicted.